Travel costs: Disabled people and carers - Car: Blue Badge Parking Permit

 Car: Blue Badge Parking Permit

 The Blue Badge Parking Permit allows people who qualify for the scheme – as a driver or a passenger – to park close to where they need to go.
-It also provides exemption from some tolls at river crossings, bridges and tunnels as well as the London Congestion Charge (link opens in a new window) - although in most cases you have to apply in advance to qualify.
+It also provides exemption from some tolls at river crossings, bridges and tunnels as well as the London Congestion Charge and some Clean Air Zone charges - although in most cases you have to apply in advance to qualify.
 It can also be used in some European Union countries.

 There are also restrictions in the following London boroughs, which have their own concessions: